-Low Hazard Fireworks require a “Purchase and Discharge Application form” to be filled out prior to purchase of Fireworks and is available at Westlock County Office BEFORE you contact the Fire Guardians and they will co-ordinate the best time to inspect site allowing time for you to complete the checklist and advise neighbors of the time and date.
+Before you purchase Fireworks, you must complete a “Purchase and Discharge Application form” available online or at Westlock County Office BEFORE you contact the Fire Guardians and they will co-ordinate the best time to inspect site allowing time for you to complete the checklist and advise neighbors of the time and date.

 John Biro 780-307-0530